Tofutush/Choose-Your-Own-Adventure-Engine/README.md

 # until now the project is pretty well! might want some more features:
 - able to not use <text> tags when theres only one line text
-- add a goback option after every single scene
+- add a goback option after every single scene (maybe away from everything else)
+- map, like in henry stickmin (then how do we track what pages were reached?)

+# guys weve another problem. preGame doesnt work at all. we need the PREVIOUS GAME not the game we just reached! maybe we oughtnt do no.2 on that feature list after all.